superboySB/UavNetSim/README.md

 ## Module overview
 ### Routing protocol
 Packet routing plays an important role in UAV networks, which enables cooperation among different UAV nodes.
 In this project, **Greedy routing**, **Gradient routing (GRAd)**, **Destination-Sequenced Distance Vector routing (DSDV)**, and some **RL-based routing protocols** have been implemented.
 The following figure illustrates the basic procedure of packet routing.
-More detailed information can be found in the corresponding papers.
+More detailed information can be found in the corresponding papers [1]-[5].

 <div align="center">
 <img src="https://github.com/Zihao-Felix-Zhou/UavNetSim/blob/master/img/routing.png" width="700px">